jinjagit/threadpool/README.md

 ## compile to release version

-Assuming you have Rust installed, compile to a _release build_ to evaluate the true performance differences related to sharing the calculation accross different numbers of threads:
+Assuming you have Rust installed, compile to a _release build_ to reveal actual performance differences from sharing the calculation between different numbers of threads:
 * clone repo.
 * `$ cd threadpool`
 * `$ cargo build --release`